First United Methodist Church of Houston

 Erected 2009 by Texas Historical Commission.
 (Marker Number 15922.)

 Location.
 29° 45.256′ N, 95° 22.053′ W. Marker is in Houston, Texas, in Harris County.
 Marker is on Main Street, on the right when traveling south.
 Touch for map.
 Marker is at or near this postal address: 1320 South Main Street, Houston TX 77002, United States of America.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 1,000 Houstonians Join the Navy (approx. 0.2 miles away); Antioch Missionary Baptist Church (approx. 0.3 miles away); Julia Ideson Building (approx. 0.3 miles away); Houston Public Library (approx. 0.4 miles away); Thomas William House, Jr. (approx. 0.4 miles away); Sam Houston Park (approx. 0.4 miles away); Nichols-Rice-Cherry House (approx. 0.4 miles away); Houston City, Republic of Texas (approx. 0.4 miles away).
 Touch for a list and map of all markers in Houston.

 Categories. • Churches & Religion •

 Credits.
 This page was last revised on April 19, 2018.
 This page originally submitted on April 18, 2018, by Brian Anderson of Kingwood, Texas.
-This page has been viewed 52 times since then.
+This page has been viewed 62 times since then and 4 times this year.
 Photos: 1, 2. submitted on April 18, 2018, by Brian Anderson of Kingwood, Texas. • Andrew Ruppenstein was the editor who published this page.